 What is Adobe thinking?
 Have they decided that americans are poor and europeans are filthy ritch, and that a product should cost twice as much in Europe as it does in the US?
 It appears so.
 Flashmagazine.com has this story: CS3 international pricing insane showing the disgusting mugging of european customers by Adobe.
-There is…… Continue reading The Adobe Creative Suite rip-off
+There is a petition going on, so if you are also disgusted by the price policy of Adobe – then you should really take a minute to sign the petition!

 Flash CS3 on the way

 Flashmagazine.com has a first look at what is to come in the new Flash CS3.
 Flash CS3 Preview – Flashmagazine Although this is the third iteration of Adobes Creative Suite, for many of us, this is the first true test of the acquisition of Macromedia by Adobe a year and half ago.
-And based on…… Continue reading Flash CS3 on the way
+And based on what we have had a chance to see, it appears the first thing on the agenda was integration.
+Among the enhancements: Better performance for the new virtal machine and ActionScript 3, better integration with the

 New Flash blog: Flashgamer

 Jensa of Flashmagazine fame has finally gone to the “bold” step of setting up his own blog: Flashgamer This is what Jensa has to say about his new blog: Flashgamer won’t be a blog about me, but rather about some of my hobbies.
-I’ll post cool Flash Games that I find, personal opinions and small…… Continue reading New Flash blog: Flashgamer
+I’ll post cool Flash Games that I find, personal opinions and small reviews on various games I play and maybe some Flash code snippets / rants.
+We’ll see.
+If you are intersted in Flash and game making then you should really pay attention to Jensas Flashgamer blog!

 Freeware Flash tool: Wink